NathanKleekamp/bbp-website/content/blog/javascript-promises-in-depth/index.md

 ---
 title: "Asynchronous JavaScript, part 1: Callbacks"
 description: "Part 1 of our series on writing asynchronous JavaScript."
-date: "2020-06-13T17:28:26Z"
+date: "2020-06-19T21:04:05.355Z"
 ---

 I have been working on this post for a while.
-Originally, I planned to write a big piece on Promises, but given the delays finishing it, I decided to break it into smaller parts.
+Originally, I planned to write a big piece on promises, but given the delays finishing it, I decided to break it into smaller parts.
 This fist post provides some context around how async code has been written in the past.
-In future installments, we'll get into Promises, generators and how they make async/await possible, and, finally, how JavaScript engines and browsers work together to queue and execute synchronous and asynchronous code.
+In future installments, we'll get into promises, generators and how they make async/await possible, and, finally, how JavaScript engines and browsers work together to queue and execute synchronous and asynchronous code.

 ## Some context